mariotoffia/gogreengrass/README.md

 # gogreengrass

-This library has two modes of operation to deploy and exwecute the _go lambdas_.
+This library has two modes of operation to deploy and execute the _go lambdas_.

 1. One is standard lambda and thus wrapped as a python 3.7 and may be managed in AWS console and deployed onto GGC.
 The go lambda will be invoked through the python wrapper.

 2. Use green grass lambda executable.
 In this mode the go lambda is dynamically linked to the GGC C runtime and is much more optimal.
 The only downside is that the lambdas is only visible inside the Greengrass Core administration utility and not in the standard Lambda view.
 Other than that they behave exactly as a lambda, but i much more lightweight.

 Both may use e.g. _CDK_ to deploy the lambda.
-To e.g. deploy the following green grass executable
+To e.g. deploy the following greengrass executable

 ```golang
 package main